brimdata/zed/docs/lake/design.md

 ### Squash and Delete

-After the merge phase, we have a new commit that combines the old commits across non-overlapping segments, but they are not yet committed.
+After the merge phase, we have a new commit that combines the old commits across non-overlapping objects, but they are not yet committed.
 To avoid consistency issues here, the old commits need to be deleted while simultaneously adding the new commit.